Juliett-class submarine

-Project 651, known in the West by its NATO reporting name Juliett class, was a class of Soviet diesel-electric cruise-missile submarines.
-They were designed in the late 1950s to provide the Soviet Navy with a nuclear strike capability against targets along the east coast of the United States and enemy combatants (aircraft carriers).
+The Soviet Navy's Project 651 (NATO reporting name: Juliett) was a class of Soviet diesel-electric cruise-missile submarines.
+They were designed in the late 1950s to provide them with a nuclear strike capability against targets along the east coast of the United States and enemy combatants (aircraft carriers).
 The head of the design team was Abram Samuilovich Kassatsier.
 They carried four nuclear-capable cruise missiles with a range of approximately 300 nmi, which could be launched while the submarine was surfaced and moving less than 4 kn.
 Once surfaced, the first missile could be launched in about five minutes; subsequent missiles would follow within about ten seconds each.
 Initially, the missiles were the inertially-guided P-5 (NATO reporting name SS-N-3c Shaddock).
 When submarine-launched ballistic missiles rendered the P-5s obsolescent, they were replaced with the P-6 (also NATO reporting name SS-N-3a Shaddock, though a very different missile) designed to attack aircraft carriers.
 A special 10 m^{2} target guidance radar was built into the forward edge of the sail structure, which opened by rotating.
 One boat was eventually fitted with the Kasatka satellite downlink for targeting information to support P-500 4K-80 "Bazalt" (SS-N-12 Sandbox) anti-ship cruise missiles.
 The Juliett class had a low magnetic signature austenitic steel double hull, covered by 2 in thick black tiles made of sound-absorbing hard rubber.

 Background and description

 In the late 1950s, the Soviet Navy was tasked to neutralize American bases and aircraft carriers.
 It began construction of a large number of expensive nuclear-powered (s) to accomplish this, but could not build enough nuclear reactors to equip them promptly.
 Even though the Juliett class was inferior to the Echos, it was ordered into production because it did not require resources needed for the nuclear boats.

 The Juliett-class boats are a double-hulled design that displaces 3174 t on the surface and 3750 t submerged.
-The boats have an overall length of 85.9 m, a beam of 9.7 m and a draft (ship) of 6.29 m.
+The boats have an overall length of 85.9 m, a beam of 9.7 m and a draft of 6.29 m.
 The Julietts have a test depth of 240 m and a design depth of 300 m.
 The prominent blast deflectors cut out of the outer hull behind the missile launchers make the submarines very noisy at high speed.
 Their crew numbered 78 men.